spineo/RGButterflyDocs/README.md

 ![Keyw and Subj Views](images/Keyw_and_SubjViews.jpg)

 All listings, with the exception of _Subjective Colors_ are alphabetized and include the top-right magnifier __Search__ button (search rules are somewhat different for each type of listing).
-In addition, the _Individual Colors_ and _Keywords Listing_ also provide an __Alphabetical Index__ for quick access.
+In addition, the _Individual Colors_ and _Keywords Listing_ also provide an __Alphabetical Index__ widget for quick access.

 ### Image Area(s) Match